flutter/website/get-started/setup.md

 ---
 layout: page
-title: Getting Started with Flutter
+title: "Get Started: Setup"
-permalink: /getting-started/
+permalink: /get-started/setup/
 ---

-This page describes how to prepare your development environment to run Flutter apps on Android.
-A [later step](todo) will detail how to run Flutter apps on iOS.
+This page describes how to setup your development environment to run Flutter apps on Android.
+A [later step](/get-started/setup-ios/) will detail how to run Flutter apps on iOS.

 ## 1: Select your preferences